DanCreative/verapack/README.md

 ## 📥 Installation

-If you have Go installed, then you can simply run this command to install the tool: `go install github.com/DanCreative/verapack`.
-Otherwise, you can download the latest binary from the [releases](https://github.com/DanCreative/verapack/releases) tab.

-Once downloaded and extracted, you can move it to a directory that makes sense to you and add said directory path to your user account `PATH` environment variable.
+To install Verapack, you can download the latest build from the [releases](https://github.com/DanCreative/verapack/releases) tab.
+Then once the archive has been downloaded and extracted, you can move the binary inside to a directory that makes sense to you and add said directory path to your user account `PATH` environment variable.
 E.g. `%Appdata%\verapack`

 ## 📖 Basic User Guide